| Advisers and recruiters say

 the situation to everyone's satisfaction," Turner

+said.
 Turner co-authored a paper

 on rescinded employment offers for the National